THE21Falcam/Decentralized-Network/README.md

 # Decentralized-Network
-I Want to create comunicate and watch live streams together and Make Internet Decentralized. i Did'nt think about how it will work
+I Want to create comunicate and watch live streams together and Make Internet Decentralized. i Did'nt think about how it will work But I Will Try